The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 17 Oct 1944 – Battle Day Three

 Company G was committed around the regimental right flank late in the afternoon.
-It succeeded in clearing out some of the buildings at the base of Hill 555, but was unable to advance on Hill “B” because of the heavily fire.
-On the 100th Battalion front Companies B and C also ran into fire from an estimated fifteen machine guns and two light anti-tank guns.
-The C Company commander then sent a Lieutenant Masanao Otake with a patrol to try to cross the valley and determine the enemy strength and the houses at the foot of hill “A.” The patrol crossed safely under cover of a low-hanging fog and entered the first house without opposition.
+It succeeded in clearing out some of the buildings at the base of Hill 555, but was unable to advance on Hill B because of the heavy fire.
+On the 100th Battalion front Companies B and C also ran into fire from an estimated fifteen machine guns and two light antitank guns.
+The C Company commander then sent Lieutenant Masanao Otake with a patrol to try to cross the valley and determine the enemy strength and the houses at the foot of hill A. The patrol crossed safely under cover of a low-hanging fog and entered the first house without opposition.
 Lieutenant Otake left his patrol and checked the next farm alone.
 While he was inside, the enemy discovered him and attacked the house.
 Lieutenant Otaki fought gallantly, aided by fire from the other members of his patrol.
-He was able to take a heavy toll of the enemy force before he was killed by a burst of machine-pistol fire.
+He was able to take a heavy toll on the enemy force before he was killed by a burst of machine-pistol fire.
 His gallant stand enabled the rest of the patrol to return with information that was vital to the success of the attack the following day.
 Lieutenant Otaki was posthumously awarded the Distinguished Service Cross.

-KIA Loss for 17 Oct 1944
+KIA Losses for 17 Oct 1944

 100 A Pfc.
 Shigeta, Hideo